General Clinic Information

 Our Dental Hygiene Program began in 1969 and is fully accredited by the ADA Commission on Dental Accreditation.
 Our graduates are awarded the degree, Associate of Applied Science in Dental Hygiene.

-Patients of the Middlesex County College Dental Hygiene Clinic are treated in ’Hommedieu Hall located on the first floor, Room 164.
+Patients of the Middlesex College Dental Hygiene Clinic are treated in L’Hommedieu Hall located on the first floor, Room 164.
 Patients should park in Parking Lot 6 or Lot 6A to be closest to the dental hygiene clinic.

 Patients receive non-discriminatory care and are charged according to the services rendered.
 Every patient is fully evaluated through medical and dental history review, blood pressure screening, oral examination, oral cancer screening, dental and periodontal assessments and dental x-rays.
 Patients receive oral hygiene instruction, dental scaling and polishing, fluoride treatment, sealants, diet and nutritional review, and other preventive services.
 A written referral is provided to patients who require further dental treatment.